 - Don’t give up.
 Get Moving.
 Activity is a great way to curb cravings.
 Some mild exercise could do us all some good.
 An activity can also be getting involved in your local church or chapter.
 Getting out of the house and being around people will take your mind off smoking and instead put your mind on Jesus and others.

-- It is difficult to quit smoking but the rewards of quitting are both physical. mental, and spiritual.
+- It is difficult to quit smoking (which can be done easily by taking treatment at intenstive outpatient rehab near you) but the rewards of quitting are both physical. mental, and spiritual.
 Your health improves when you quit as your chances of a heart attack and cancer goes down.
 Your mental health improves, but also your relationships with Jesus and those around you will improve when you quit.

 Why Should You Quit?